PDXChinese/pdxchinese.github.io/_posts/2019-09-29-lansu-chinese-conversation-table-wk30-2019.md

 ---
-title: "Sunday's series finale of Chinese Conversation Table"
+title: "Sunday's Series Finale of Chinese Conversation Table"
 author: XiBei Zhao
 excerpt: "Yesterday Chinese Conversation Table at Lan Su Chinese Garden came to the end for the season.
 It has been a great run with the wide support from the community volunteers.
 There have been so many forgettable moments and those memories will travel to all over the country with more than a thousand of tourists who stopped over when they visited the garden."
 date: "2019-09-29"